 The HIFA Project on Information for Prescribers and Users of Medicines is leading the HIFA community towards the realisation of Information on Medicines For All:

-"By 2018, every English-speaking prescriber and user worldwide with internet access will have free access to independent, reliable, understandable information on the full range of commonly prescribed medicines - and will know where to find it.
-By 2020, such information will be available in at least 6 other major languages."
+"Every prescriber and user worldwide will have access to independent, reliable, understandable information on the full range of commonly prescribed medicines - and will know where to find it."

 In 2018-20, the project was sponsored by Nagasaki University and the Japanese Society for the Promotion of Science to contribute to a systematic review: Information obtained during consultations by primary healthcare workers to aid safe prescribing in low- and lower-middle-income countries.